Emmanuel-va1d/Emmanuel-va1d/README.md

 - 🔭 I’m currently majoring in ...
 Computer Science
 - 🌱 I’m currently learning ...
 Web Development
 - 👯 I’m looking to collaborate on ...
 JavaScript & Front End
 - 🤔 I’m looking for help with ...
-Full Stack
+APIs
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 Email: vald.emmanuel04@gmail.com
 - ⚡ Fun fact: ...
 I love music and soccer